 The Mayo Clinic School of Health Sciences code for the TOEFL iBT is 5784.

 Educational transcripts from schools outside the U.S. must be translated (if they are not already in English) and evaluated for U.S. equivalence by an accredited credential evaluation service company prior to submission.
 Please refer to the National Association of Credential Evaluation Services for a list of qualified companies.
 The applicant pays for the examination and credential-evaluation services.

 How to apply

+Your application and all supporting documentation must be received at least 90 days prior to the start of the internship.
 The occupational therapy fieldwork must be arranged and approved by the academic fieldwork coordinator from your college or university.

 - Arrange internship participation.
 Contact your program's academic fieldwork coordinator to arrange to participate in the Occupational Therapy Internship at Mayo Clinic School of Health Sciences.

 - Begin the application process.
 Once your participation is approved by both your academic fieldwork coordinator and the Mayo Clinic School of Health Sciences Occupational Therapy Internship director, you receive an instructional email to begin the formal application process approximately six months prior to your start date.